< /> < />

 Topical treatments

 Retinoids are a derivative of vitamin A and come in topical treatments that can reduce the appearance of stretch marks.
-Prescription retinoids can be used on stretch marks as it works to stimulate collagen fibres, making the stretch marks fade.
+Retinoids can be used on stretch marks as they work to stimulate collagen fibres, making the stretch marks fade.

 It is worth noting that most topical treatments advertised as stretch mark creams aren't clinically proven to prevent new stretch marks or treat stretch marks.
-Prescription retinoids are the only topical treatment that has produced effective results in treating stretch marks [11].
+Retinoids are the only topical treatment that has produced effective results in treating stretch marks [11].

 Microneedling therapy